Many have found grounding (also called “earthing”) to accelerate healing and speed recovery while sleeping.

 Skeptics inevitably roll their eyes and say, “Pleeze!”

 When it comes to grounding, it’s even easier to attack than usual.
 The process doesn’t provide an instantaneous cure for anything, usually.
-Many anecdotal reports say it takes days or weeks to get rid of the pain.
+Many anecdotal reports say it takes days or weeks to get rid of the pain or see any effect.